Meagherq/apim-lab-terraform/apim-lab/6-analyticsMonitoring/apimanagement-6-2-ApplicationInsights.md

   ![Terraform APIM Color API Application Insights logging](../../assets/images/tf-module-5-add-app-insights-color-api.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will create a rev2 resource for the Color API and its configuration.
+- Execute a Terraform Init and Terraform Apply with these changes, this will create an Application Insights resource and the required diagnostics configuration for the Color API.

 ### What data is added to Azure Application Insights